 Well, OK: but, again, so what?
 Allow that one of the things that drives mate-selection is how intelligent someone appears.
 Now, there’s a problem here inasmuch as that how intelligent someone appears and how intelligent they are might be different things.
 For the reasons I sketched above, someone might appear to be not-terribly-bright because they’ve been brought up without access to rich educational and cultural stimuli.
 Correspondingly, it might be that someone might appear very clever because of how their life has worked out, but that doesn’t mean that they’re not just very lucky to have been well-off from the get-go and a persuasive blagger.
 (Hi!)
 Of course, we might think that we could suss out fairly quickly when a person is much less clever than they seem, and that this’d make a difference to how attractive a potential mate they’d be.
 But we might be wrong.
 And – let’s be blunt – intelligence is at most a reason to find someone attractive.
 It’s not the only one.

-There’s another consideration here, though, and it’s very important: it’s that there is reason to think that there is a link between poverty and low intelligence, but that that generates normative claims that are very different from what Young thinks they are, because he gets them the wrong way around.
+There’s another consideration here, though, and it’s very important: it’s that there is reason to think that there is a link between poverty and low intelligence, but that that generates normative claims that are very different from what Young thinks they are, because he gets things the wrong way around.

 I’m thinking here of work like this and this.
 What these papers purport to show is that cognitive ability is related to exposure to parasites.
 Bluntly, if your body is having to put energy into fighting off infections, it’ll have less energy to devote to things like cognitive development; and so if you’re exposed to a lot of pathogens, especially in early life, you might end up less smart than you otherwise would be.
 Infectious disease prevalence correlates inversely with intelligence.